milesstoetzner/stoetzms-can2x/README.md

 ## Sources

-We support the following sources.
+`can2x` supports the following sources.

 ### CAN Bus